 Bay Gigante isn't that great for surfing as its protected nature makes it more ideal for swimming and floating, but Playa Amarillo and Playa Colorado to the north are excellent surf beaches and there are other surf beaches that can be reached by lancha.
 The town's namesake can be hiked in an easy hour.

-Written by local enthusiast for Gigante hostels
+Written by Travel Expert Gigante

 Candy